 The following warning displays on the receiver LCD panel when the transmitter input is clipped:

-To correct, attenuate the signal source.
-If the source cannot be attenuated while using a bodypack transmitter, select INPUT PAD from the main menu to attenuate the input signal 12 dB.
+To correct, select INPUT PAD from the main menu and attenuate the input signal by 12 dB.
+If the warning persists, reduce the level of input signal.

 Audio Summing